Intimacy and Awakening: an Insight Meditation Retreat

 - Your payment to Shambhala Mountain Center pays for your lodging and meals only.
 It does not include compensation for the teacher or the assistant teacher.
 The teacher and the assistant teacher will be paid in accordance with the traditional Buddhist practice of dāna, a Pali term meaning “generosity freely given”.
 At the end of the retreat, participants will be invited to offer a financial contribution as an expression of appreciation for the teachings and to support the teachers.
 In that every participant’s situation is unique, there is no suggested amount and offerings of any size will be gratefully accepted.

 - There is a significant lodging price reduction for this program.
+As such, additional discounts such as senior or student are not available for this program.

 - This program takes place on our Red Feather Campus.
 Those interested in staying near the majority of retreat activities may wish to book a tent or Red Feather Cabin.